 - 8. Brush the melted butter over the entire surface of the rolled dough.
 In a small bowl, mix together the sugars, salt, cinnamon, and orange zest.
 Evenly sprinkle the mixture over the butter-topped dough.

 - 9. For one giant skillet cinnamon roll (pictured), use a sharp knife or pizza cutter to cut the dough lengthwise into 1 1/2-inch-wide (40-mm-wide) strips.
 Roll one of the strips into a tight coil.
 Place the coil on the end of the next strip and roll that strip around the coil, connecting the two ends together.
 Repeat with the remaining strips of dough until you have a giant coil of dough.
 At some point, you will have to lay the coil down on the work surface and wind the dough around it, or it will get too large and unwieldy.
 Use a large spatula to set the entire coil into the buttered cast-iron skillet.
-Cover loosely with plastic wrap and allow to rest at room temperature for 75 minutes.
+Cover loosely with plastic wrap and let rest at room temperature for 75 minutes.

 - 10. Preheat the oven to 350°F (180°C).